hujiecpp/pGAN/README.md

 Zhang, S., Ji, R., Hu, J., Gao, Y., Lin, C. W., "<a href=https://www.ijcai.org/proceedings/2018/0162.pdf>Robust Face Sketch Synthesis via Generative Adversarial Fusion of Priors and Parametric Sigmoid.</a>" In IJCAI, 2018.

-This page contains the codes for out model "pGAN".
+This page contains the codes for our model "pGAN".
 If you have any problem, please feel free to contact us.

 # Prerequisites